emqx/emqx-docs/en_US/advanced/plugins.md

 ## List of plugins

- The official plug-ins provided by EMQ X include:
+ The official plug-ins provided by EMQX include:

 | Plugin                                                       | Configuration file                    | Description                        |
 | ------------------------------------------------------------ | ------------------------------------- | ---------------------------------- |